Amankumarm2002/Radiation-Pattern-of-a-Yagi-Uda-3-element-antenna/README.md

 ```

-## Terminal Window (This is just Dummy data of Angle & Power not Experiment Accurate)
+## Terminal Window (This is just Dummy data of Angle & Power, not Experiment Accurate)
 ```bash
 Enter the number of angle readings: 12
 Enter angle (in degrees) and power received (in arbitrary units):